 Can you imagine a life with no fear?
 What if faith, not fear, was your default reaction to threats?” – Max Lucado

-Read that narrative again carefully.
 With the exception of Jesus, everyone was dealing with some form of fear.
-The good people of Gadara were certainly scared of their local bogeyman and later of the miracle man called Jesus.
-The disciples were creeped out by the crazy guy, and even the demoniac ” a deranged man who was known for his delight in frightening anyone who happened to wander by the tombs – showed fear in the presence of the great liberator.
+The good people of Gadara were certainly scared of their local bogeyman, and later they were afraid of the miracle man Himself.
+The disciples were creeped out and afraid of this crazy guy, and even the demoniac himself displayed fear in the presence of the great liberator Jesus.
 Yes, fear factored deeply in this captivating story.
 I’m beginning to wonder if our modern world is any different.

-7 “God has not given us a spirit of fear, but of power and of love and of a sound mind.”
+7 “God did not give us a spirit of fear, but of power, and of love, and of a sound mind.”
 (2 Timothy 1:7)

-18 “There is no fear in love; but perfect love casts out fear: because fear has torment.
-He that fears is not made perfect in love.”
+18 “There is no fear in (God’s) love; perfect love casts out our fear: because fear has torment.
+He that is fearful has not matured in the love of God.”
 (1 John 4:18)

 6-7 “So, humble yourselves under God’s strong hand, and in his own good time he will lift you up.
 You can throw the whole weight of your anxieties (fears) upon him, for you are his personal concern.”
 (1 Peter 5:6-7 PHILLIPS)

-Joseph A. Cerreta, PhD., is a noted author, broadcaster, a popular Bible teacher and a rabbid Coastal Junkie®
+Joseph A. Cerreta, PhD., is a noted author, broadcaster, a popular Bible teacher and a rabid Coastal Junkie®

 For additional information write to: Coastal Life Ministries, P.O.
 Box 1283, New Port Richey, Florida 34656